Introduction to Jose M Galindo

 I then began to look for jobs and a Call Center enterprise also called me.
 The call center place was located exactly inside the North Point building in the Seventh Avenue at the far North of Bogota (The Simon Bolivar Hospital is located a few blocks away).
 The psychologist received me and they almost agreed to hire me until they also realized I had no PEP.
 That very thing frustrated me to the uttermost.

-Then, my friends and I moved out from Barrancas to an apartment located in Molinos, at the far south of Bogota to stay there.
+Then, my friends and I moved out from Barrancas to an apartment located in Molinos, near the far south of Bogota to stay there.
 Before that, we slept in the streets and slept in some other houses around.
 I slept for two nights in a house in Teusaquillo, specifically in front of the Profamilia Transmilenio Stop.
 In there, I stayed for almost three weeks, looking for jobs in the capital unsuccessfully. many times I was running out of money to even go on and I was frankly frustrated and angry.

 I had to leave the apartment since there were people who were going to stay at that moment.
 It was almost Christmas Eve, and I had no choice but to leave the apartment.
 Against all odds, I ended up staying in a house near Normandia and began going to the center of Bogota.
 I spent a good time with lots of tourists but my entrance visa was almost about to be over.
 Fortunately, I was able to get my PEP and print it since the Government opened a new chance for Venezuelans to get the document online.
-However, I had no choice than coming back to Venezuela that January of 2019.
+However, I had no choice than coming back to Venezuela that January 2019.
 Despite I had my PEP, I was facing a huge fine and to avoid that at all cost, I had to come back to Venezuela.

 My Medellin Miracle is now Taking Shape

 I was sad, angry, and totally out of my mind.
 Then I began to work in a school in Barquisimeto called Rio Claro teaching English.
-Chile seemed to be a very good option but had no contacts whatsoever.
+Chile seemed to be a very good option but I had no contacts whatsoever.
 To make the story short, Chile was not an option.
 The ironic part is that I didn’t want to know ANYTHING about Colombia.
 I tried Ecuador, Uruguay, and Brazil again.
 Nothing.

 Then I decided to do things right.
 I began to seek Evangelical English speaking churches in Medellin and I found Grace Church Medellin.
 I wrote a man named Steve Tuggle and he kindly answered all my questions and offered me his help.
 At the very end, a Colombian lady managed to find a place for me to sleep for twenty days.
-With my hopes renewed, I gathered money and decided to travel to the city of Medellin from Cucuta again the 30th of June of 2019.
+With my hopes renewed, I gathered money and decided to travel to the city of Medellin from Cucuta again on the 30th of June of 2019.
 I stayed in an apartment in a neighborhood titled Calasania II.

 Written by Jose Galindo.